ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

    plugins in an own process, acting as a proxy itself.
 Therefore it is not required to explicitly change a plugin's implementation if it shall be executed in an own process.
-This plugin is not completely finished yet, as currently there is no way for it to mimick the proxied plugin's contract in Elektra.
+This plugin is not completely finished yet, as currently there is no way for it to mimic the proxied plugin's contract in Elektra.
 It can be used with simple plugins like `dump` however, check the limitations in the readme for more details.  *(Armin Wurzinger)*

 ### gpgme